 What we do

-We support children and young people with a range of social communication and interaction needs, including those with a diagnosis of autism.
+We support children and young people with social communication and interaction needs, including those with a diagnosis of autism.
 We work in a range of educational settings across all age phases, providing hands-on strategies to meet the holistic needs of the child or young person.

 Our aim is to support practitioners and families to meet the needs of children with autism/social communication and interaction differences by working collaboratively to support the 'assess, plan, do and review' process and promote inclusive education.